SimonePuel/Coseismic-Slip-Inversion/README.md

 # FEniCS-hIPPYlib framework

-This repository contains finite-element (FE) models of earthquake problems using the open-source libraries, [FEniCS](https://fenicsproject.org) and [hIPPYlib](https://hippylib.github.io) for the forward and inverse problems, respectively.
+This repository contains finite-element (FE) models of earthquake problems using the open-source libraries [FEniCS](https://fenicsproject.org) and [hIPPYlib](https://hippylib.github.io) for the forward and inverse problems, respectively.

 [FEniCS](https://fenicsproject.org) (Logg_Wells, 2010; Logg et al., 2012) is a high-level parallel FE collection of software components for automated and efficient solution of PDEs.
 It includes several libraries for the FE discretization, assembly and solution of linear and non-linear systems of equations.